offby1/pyramid-tinyurl-doodle/README.md

 ## Building via poetry
 Note: do `git clean -dxff`, with two `f`s, if you want to nuke the world.
-That's because there's a git repo in .venv that won't go away without the second `f`, and the lingering presence of that mostly-empty `.venv` causes mysterious failures like
+That's because there's a git repo in `.venv` that won't go away without the second `f`, and the lingering presence of that mostly-empty `.venv` causes mysterious failures like

     $ python3 -m poetry build
     [OSError 2]: No such file or directory: python

 This seems to suffice:

+- `export POETRY_VIRTUALENVS_IN_PROJECT=true`
 - `python3 -m poetry install`
 - `python3 -m poetry run pytest`
 - `python3 -m poetry run prequest development.ini /sw97SVacIe`